Daniel-Carapinha-Oliveira/exercise/README.md

 detailed information.
 The app also provides REST APIs for access and data creation.

-This project demonstrates skills in Python (OOP), Django development, project design, database design, REST API design, Docker containerization, and frontend development (html, javascript) and integration.
+This project demonstrates skills in Python (OOP), Django development, project design, database design, REST API design, Docker containerization, frontend development (html, javascript) and integration, as well as proficiency in working with Linux servers and understanding their underlying logic and operations.
 I built a production-ready web application fully containerized with Docker and orchestrated using Docker Compose.
 It connects to a PostgreSQL database and is served through Caddy, which handles static file serving, reverse proxying, and HTTPS.
 The project demonstrates expertise in CI/CD practices, including version control (Git/GitHub), containerization (Docker), and automated testing frameworks.

 Key production features include: